 A sudden supply of thirteen /8s, however, would be six years’ worth of supply all at once.
 There is unlikely to be enough demand to support that much space in very large aggregates, so in order to meet the deadlines, it might have to be further divided in /16s and probably smaller blocks.

 One more interesting aspect of the bill was the requirement for the Secretary of Defense to report to Congress within 180 days “(D) The plan of the Secretary to transition all Department addresses to IPv6.”
 In order to make all of the /8s available, the DoD would have to migrate completely to IPv6.
 That would create huge demand for IPv6 transition to be complete within ten years.
 It’s a large enough move that it might provide a de facto transition date.
 Organizations buying IPv4 addresses to meet long term needs might reduce their buying horizon proportionately; that is, they might buy less.

 Since the measure did not survive conference, we won’t know in 2020.
 It could reappear in next year’s bill.
 How should IPv4 sellers interpret this?
 Organizations waiting to time the top of the market may find that the time has come.
 IPv4 buyers making large, long-term buys may want to make shorter term purchases and defer the rest for a year to see if prices come down.
+We will continue reporting pricing trends in our blog and listing pricing for all transactions made through our online IP market place.
 Predicting the future is a dangerous business, and trying to time the market is usually considered a fool’s strategy.